xavierfoucrier/instacam/DOCUMENTATION.md

 Type: `Function`
 Return: `ImageData`

 The snap method allows you to **capture image data from a portion of the viewport**.
 All the parameters are of type `Number`.
-By default, `left` and `top` are equals to 0, and `width` and `height` are equals to the width and height of the viewport defined in the plugin's options.
-If you call this function without parameters, you will get the image data of the entire viewport. **Take a look at the snap demo** to see an example of how it works.
+By default, `left` and `top` are equals to 0, and `width` and `height` are equals to the width and height of the viewport defined in the module options.
+If you call this function without parameters, you will get the image data of the entire viewport. **Take a look at the snap demo** to see how it works.

 #### save ( format , quality )
 Type: `Function`
 Return: `UTF-16 String`

-The save method allows you to **save the viewport to a specific image format**.
-This method returns a `data:` URL containing a representation of the image in the format specified by `format`, default format is set to `png`.
-The returned image is **96dpi**.
-If the height or width of the viewport is 0, the empty string `data:,` is returned.
+The save method allows you to **save the viewport in a specific image format**.
+This method returns a `data:` URI containing a representation of the image in the specified `format`, default is set to `png`.
+The returned image is at **96dpi**.
+If the height or width of the viewport is 0, an empty string `data:,` is returned.
 If the format requested is not `image/png`, and the returned value starts with `data:image/png`, then the requested format is not supported.
 Chrome supports the `image/webp` format.
-If the requested format is `image/jpeg` or `image/webp`, then the second argument `quality`, if it is between 0 and 1, is treated as indicating **image quality**.
+If the requested format is `image/jpeg` or `image/webp`, then the second argument `quality`, if defined between 0 and 1, is treated as indicating **image quality**.
 By default, the image quality is set to 1.
-If you call this function without parameters, you will get a png file of good quality. **Take a look at the save demo** to see an example of how it works.
+If you call this function without parameters, you will get a png file of good quality. **Take a look at the save demo** to see how it works.

 ## Examples